ChubbsSolutions/lottoman/README.md

 # lottoman
-Generating random numbers
+Hoosier Lottery and Powerball number generator.

 ##Conditions
-* Hoosier Lottery is 6 numbers between 1 and 48 Same number cannot be drawn twice
+* Hoosier Lottery is 6 numbers between 1 and 48 Same number cannot be drawn twice.
-* Powerball is 5 numbers between 1 and 59 and The 'Powerball' between 1 and 35
+* Powerball is 5 numbers between 1 and 59 and The 'Powerball' between 1 and 35.

 ##Download the software